Cutoff for mixtures of permuted Markov chains: reversible case: Analysis on the quasi-tree II: Markovian regeneration structure

-The next results specify to the setting where the process $Z$ takes integer values.
+The next results are specific to the setting where the process $Z$ takes integer values.
 In particular we state analogs of classical renewal theorems in the context of a Markov renewal process $(Y,T)$.
 The following generalizes the so-called elementary renewal theorem and can be proved in the same way.

 \begin{proposition} Let $(Y,T)$ be a Markov renewal process with state space $S$.
 Suppose $Y$ is positive recurrent with stationary distribution $\mu$ and $\max_{u \in S} \bE_u \sbra{T_1} < \infty$.
 Given $t \geq 0$ let